MallocSecurity/sdk/docs/api-reference/mallocSDK.md

 ---

-## 🌐 Domain Check
+## 🌐 URL Category Check

-Validate and categorize a domain by contacting Malloc's backend service, see the [URL Check](./checkURL.md) guide.
+Validate and categorize a domain by contacting Malloc's backend service, see the [URL Category Check](./checkURL.md) guide.

 > This operation is available in both **synchronous** and **asynchronous** versions (with callbacks).